axe-or/web-stuff-or-something/why_I_dont_like_language_package_managers.md

 # Why I don't like language package managers

+I don't like language package managers, or most package managers although I do think programming language ones are the most nefarious.

 ## Definitions

 A *package manager* is a tool that automates the retrieval and installation of *packages* and their *dependencies*.
 The